How to Get Into Grad School With a Low GPA

 Exploring Nontraditional Routes to Graduate School

-The Bureau of Labor Statistics (BLS) reports that in October 2023, 26% of people with a bachelor's degree were enrolled in school, and in the preceding nine months, 403,000 people aged 20-29 had earned an advanced degree.
+The Bureau of Labor Statistics (BLS) reports that as of October 2024, 25% of people with a bachelor’s degree were enrolled in school.
+In the nine months before that, 405,000 people aged 20-29 had earned an advanced degree.
+Of those who had earned an advanced degree, 288,000 were aged 24-29.

-These numbers reveal two things — many people are attending graduate school, but not everyone is going right after college.
+These numbers reveal two things: Many people are attending graduate school, but not everyone is going right after college.
+Below are a few of the different nontraditional routes you can take to graduate school.

 Bridge Programs

 Suppose you meet all the admissions requirements except the course prerequisites.
-In that case, a bridge program lets you take these courses and move seamlessly into your graduate degree.
-Bridge programs are relatively common in healthcare and technology fields.
+In that case, a bridge program lets you complete these courses and move seamlessly into your graduate degree.
+Bridge programs are relatively common in the healthcare and technology fields.

 Post-Baccalaureate Programs

-Some schools offer postsecondary programs that are not degrees or certificates but can help you improve your GPA or academic standing.
+Some schools offer postsecondary programs that are neither degrees nor certificates but can help you improve your GPA or academic standing.
 These programs generally serve pre-dental or pre-medical students.

 Certificate Programs